camptocamp/c2cgeoportal/doc/integrator/functionality.rst

                 - 2 A3 landscape
                 default_basemap: plan

-    In this example anonymous users can print maps using the ``1 A4 portrait`` and ``2 A3 landscape`` layouts only.
-And their default base layer is the ``plan`` layer.
+    In this example, anonymous users can print maps using the ``1 A4 portrait`` and ``2 A3 landscape`` layouts only.
+Their default base layer is the ``plan`` layer.

 ``functionalities:registered``